oren/node-website-template/readme.md

 ```
 server.js               # the starting point of our server

-router.js               # map urls to functions

 routes/                 # each request will ended up in one of those
   index.js              # request for '/'
   static.js             # request for static files

-db/                     # db related stuff
-  db.js                 # access to a real db (just a json file for this example)
-  mock-db.js            # access to mocked db. used for unit tests
-  contacts.json         # our DB

 templates/              # server-side templates
   index.ejs             # homepage - showing list of users